cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          sets the program name to be stored in the compiled code --program-version program_version
-                         sets the program version to be stored in the compiled code
+                         sets the program version to be stored in the compiled code --encode-zero-characters [{true,false}]
+                         allow encoding zero characters into mlog string  literals (WARNING: the resulting code can't be edited as a teext or copied/pasted to/from the clipboard!)

 Compiler options:
   Options which affect the way the source code is compiled.